Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 Width – Hold left hand at waist level with palm facing up and raise right hand

-- Everyone chants and does the hand motions together one time snail-paced super slowly.
+- Speed up: Everyone chants and does the hand motions together one time snail-paced super slowly.
 Do it together slowly.
 Do it at a regular pace.
 Do it fast.
 Do it really fast.
 Do it frantically funny fast.

 (*At home we will also be learning it using the tune of If You're Happy and You Know It by Abbasgirlie, which is posted below.)